espocrm/documentation/docs/development/metadata.md

 # Metadata

-Metadata is intended for storing system data such as entity's fields and relationships, specifying frontend controllers, views, panels, defining fields, dashlets, and other data needed for the application.
+Metadata is intended for storing application data such as entity's fields and relationships, front-end controllers, views, panels, defining fields, dashlets etc.

 In this article: